freshy969/tchat/README.md

 };
 ```

-2. Another snippet I want to
+2. Another snippet I want to highlight is the html behind my messaging view.
+Splitting the html up into two seperate subcontainers and keeping everything very separated made this an extremely simple component to style and has kept everything in their place very nicely.

 ```html
 <header className="message-container">